-The following summary describes the terms of the capital stock of Allscripts and provisions of the Fourth Amended and Restated Certificate of Incorporation as will be in effect upon completion of the Coniston Transactions, which include this offering.
+The following summary describes the terms of the capital stock of Allscripts and provisions of the Fourth Amended and Restated Certificate of Incorporation.
 This description is only a summary and is not meant to be complete.
-You should also refer to our form of Fourth Amended and Restated Certificate of Incorporation, a copy of which is attached as Exhibit 99.2 to our Current Report on Form 8-K, filed with the SEC on August 13, 2010 and incorporated herein by reference.
+You should also refer to our Fourth Amended and Restated Certificate of Incorporation, a copy of which is attached as Exhibit 3.1 to our Current Report on Form 8-K, filed with the SEC on August 23, 2010 and incorporated herein by reference.